Power Industry

 The implementation of membrane technologies enables nuclear plants to improve operational efficiency, reduce costs, and minimize environmental impact, contributing to greater sustainability and safety within the industry.

-Ceramic Ultrafiltration (UF) Membrane
+Ceramic Ultrafiltration (UF) Membranes

-UF technology is used to remove particulate matter and larger molecules from water sources to meet strict quality requirements.
+Ceramic Ultrafiltration (UF) technology is used to remove particulate matter and larger molecules from water sources to meet strict quality requirements.

 Membrane Bioreactors (MBRs)